biolink/biolink-model/docs/index.md

      * [AdministrativeEntity](AdministrativeEntity.md)
          * [Agent](Agent.md) - person, group, organization or project that provides a piece of information (i.e. a knowledge association)
      * [Attribute](Attribute.md) - A property or characteristic of an entity.
 For example, an apple may have properties such as color, shape, age, crispiness.
 An environmental sample may have attributes such as depth, lat, long, material.
+         * [BehavioralExposure](BehavioralExposure.md) - A behavioral exposure is a factor relating to behavior impacting an individual.
          * [BiologicalSex](BiologicalSex.md)
              * [GenotypicSex](GenotypicSex.md) - An attribute corresponding to the genotypic sex of the individual, based upon genotypic composition of sex chromosomes.
              * [PhenotypicSex](PhenotypicSex.md) - An attribute corresponding to the phenotypic sex of the individual, based upon the reproductive organs present.
+         * [BioticExposure](BioticExposure.md) - An external biotic exposure is an intake of (sometimes pathological) biological organisms (including viruses).
+         * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical entity.
+             * [DrugExposure](DrugExposure.md) - A drug exposure is an intake of a particular drug.
+                 * [DrugToGeneInteractionExposure](DrugToGeneInteractionExposure.md) - drug to gene interaction exposure is a drug exposure is where the interactions of the drug with specific genes are known to constitute an 'exposure' to the organism, leading to or influencing an outcome.
          * [ChemicalRole](ChemicalRole.md)
          * [ClinicalAttribute](ClinicalAttribute.md) - Attributes relating to a clinical manifestation
              * [ClinicalCourse](ClinicalCourse.md) - The course a disease typically takes from its onset, progression in time, and eventual resolution or death of the affected individual
                  * [Onset](Onset.md) - The age group in which (disease) symptom manifestations appear
              * [ClinicalMeasurement](ClinicalMeasurement.md) - A clinical measurement is a special kind of attribute which results from a laboratory observation from a subject individual or sample.
 Measurements can be connected to their subject by the 'has attribute' slot.
              * [ClinicalModifier](ClinicalModifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the phenotypic abnormality sub-ontology, with respect to severity, laterality, and other aspects
+         * [ComplexChemicalExposure](ComplexChemicalExposure.md) - A complex chemical exposure is an intake of a chemical mixture (e.g. gasoline), other than a drug.
+         * [DiseaseOrPhenotypicFeatureExposure](DiseaseOrPhenotypicFeatureExposure.md) - A disease or phenotypic feature state, when viewed as an exposure, represents an precondition, leading to or influencing an outcome, e.g. HIV predisposing an individual to infections; a relative deficiency of skin pigmentation predisposing an individual to skin cancer.
+         * [EnvironmentalExposure](EnvironmentalExposure.md) - A environmental exposure is a factor relating to abiotic processes in the environment including sunlight (UV-B), atmospheric (heat, cold, general pollution) and water-born contaminants.
+             * [GeographicExposure](GeographicExposure.md) - A geographic exposure is a factor relating to geographic proximity to some impactful entity.
+         * [GenomicBackgroundExposure](GenomicBackgroundExposure.md) - A genomic background exposure is where an individual's specific genomic background of genes, sequence variants or other pre-existing genomic conditions constitute a kind of 'exposure' to the organism, leading to or influencing an outcome.
          * [OrganismAttribute](OrganismAttribute.md) - describes a characteristic of an organismal entity.
              * [Inheritance](Inheritance.md) - The pattern or 'mode' in which a particular genetic trait or disorder is passed from one generation to the next, e.g. autosomal dominant, autosomal recessive, etc.
              * [PhenotypicQuality](PhenotypicQuality.md) - A property of a phenotype
+         * [PathologicalAnatomicalExposure](PathologicalAnatomicalExposure.md) - An abnormal anatomical structure, when viewed as an exposure, representing an precondition, leading to or influencing an outcome, e.g. thrombosis leading to an ischemic disease outcome.
+         * [PathologicalProcessExposure](PathologicalProcessExposure.md) - A pathological process, when viewed as an exposure, representing a precondition, leading to or influencing an outcome, e.g. autoimmunity leading to disease.
          * [SeverityValue](SeverityValue.md) - describes the severity of a phenotypic feature or disease
          * [SocioeconomicAttribute](SocioeconomicAttribute.md) - Attributes relating to a socioeconomic manifestation
+         * [SocioeconomicExposure](SocioeconomicExposure.md) - A socioeconomic exposure is a factor relating to social and financial status of an affected individual (e.g. poverty).
          * [Zygosity](Zygosity.md)
      * [BiologicalEntity](BiologicalEntity.md)
          * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities in a biological system.